 Chevrolet Performance’s 23-degree Fast Burn heads have large, 210-cc intake runners and 2.00/1.55-inch valves, along with specially shaped combustion chambers that make quick, efficient work of the air/fuel charge.
 When partnered with an aggressive, high-lift camshaft, you’ve got a great balance of horsepower and torque — and that’s exactly what you get with the CT400 racing engine.

 The foundation for the CT400 is our Fast Burn 385 crate engine, including a sturdy iron block with four-bolt mains, a forged crankshaft and high-strength pistons.
-We’ve tuned the CT400 for more power, and it’s rated at an even 400 horses and 400 lb-ft of torque.
+We’ve tuned the CT400 for more power, rated at 404 horses and 406 lb-ft of torque.

 Rounding out the package is a racing oil pan with a dual kick-out design, as well as a valve cover breather kit, special aluminum roller rocker arms, a single-plane aluminum high-rise intake manifold, and balancer.
 You add the water pump, carburetor, starter, distributor, spark plugs, and wires.
 They’re all available from chevroletperformance.com.

 Bore x Stroke (in.):

 .474 intake / .510 exhaust